 Community

-Many of you will be reading this with 2024 having already been ushered in, the busy rush of the holidays behind us, and with New Year’s resolutions in place.
+Many of you will be reading this with 2025 having already been ushered in, the busy rush of the holidays behind us, and with New Year’s resolutions in place.
 This is a common time of year for reflection, and as I write this letter, I’ve been doing a lot of reflecting on the health of our community.
-This is an area I feel deserves more thoughtful consideration and will be an important area of focus for my coming year as President.
+This is an area I feel deserves more thoughtful consideration and will be an important area of focus for my role as President.

 Adam Gerstein, VMD